rangle/angular-training-examples/language-examples/remedial-js/7.0-browser-rendering/README.md

 HTML you write is parsed by the browser and turned into the DOM.
 The Document Object Model (DOM) is the application programming interface (API) for valid HTML files.
 It defines the logical structure of documents and the way a document is accessed and manipulated by the browser.
+HTML refers to the code written to define the document content and structure.
+The DOM refers to the in-memory representation of the same document once the browser has parsed it.
+Manipulating the DOM with Javascript triggers rendering behaviour in the browser similar to if the original HTML were modified accordingly.

 # How do browsers render web pages?